informalsystems/vdd/fastsync/fastsync.md

 height *terminationHeight >= eh - D*, [**[TMBC-SEQ]**][TMBC-SEQ-link].

 #### **[FS-Seq-Inv]**:
 Upon termination, the application state is the one that corresponds to the blockchain at height *terminationHeight*.

+**TODO:** I guess we need the following clarification.
+I am not sure where is the best spot to put it.
+Perhaps here?

+#### **[FS-Seq-Height]**:
+The return value *terminationHeight* is the height of the block with the largest height that could be verified.
+In order to do so, *Fastsync* needs the Commit of the block at height  *terminationHeight + 1* in the blockchain.

 # Part II - Protocol view